 Doc was one of the first deejays on KRSH 95.9 FM "The Krush" when it debuted in Santa Rosa in 1994.

 Michael took on the name "Doc" during his popularity as a deejay on rock station KXFX 101.7 FM "The Fox" in Santa Rosa.
 During his nine years at the Fox, from 1994 to 2003, he held duties as the morning show host, midday host, afternoon drive host, and evening host.
 Doc was also the midday host on sister station KMGG "Magic" 97.7 FM from 2001 to 2003.

 In 2003, KVRV 97.7 FM "The River" made its debut in Sonoma County, and Doc was one of the original deejays.

-"Radio has been an incredible journey for me, in more ways than I can describe.
-In a nutshell, I am grateful for the opportunity to play the kind of music that makes people happy in some way.
-And I’m glad to be that familiar voice that delivers it to you."
+"Radio was an incredible journey for me in more ways than I can describe.
+In a nutshell, I'll always be grateful for the opportunity to have played the kind of music that made people happy in some way.
+And I’m honored to have been that familiar voice that delivered it to you."